jhstaudacher/MonteCarloCooperativeGames/MonteCarloCooperativeGames/README.md

 After using the linter, inspect the code again to avoid any unwanted changes.

-# Usage check functions in checkCommonParameter
+## Usage check functions in checkCommonParameter

 For Parameters i, n, m, w use check_positive_numbers(), i only use one method, because they all have the same restrictions For the characteristic function use check_v().
-Here i don't check if the function has just one parameter, because i havtn't found a way to do this.
-To check the parameters i und n use check_n_i().
+Here i don’t check if the function has just one parameter, because i havtn’t found a way to do this.
+To check the parameters i und n use check_n\_i().
 Use it if you use both parameters.
 To check the priori unions use check_P().
-To check the parameters i and P use function check_P_i().
+To check the parameters i and P use function check_P\_i().
 Use it if you use both parameters.